Chart Color Schemes

 Bonner is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bonner has a high level of cultural diversity, with 41.7% of its population born overseas and 46.4% speaking a language other than English at home.
-Christianity is the predominant religion in Bonner, making up 36.8% of the population.
-Hinduism is overrepresented in Bonner compared to the Australian Capital Territory average, comprising 13.3% of the population versus 9.5%.
+Bonner's cultural diversity is notable, with 41.7% of its population born overseas and 46.4% speaking a language other than English at home.
+Christianity is the predominant religion in Bonner, accounting for 36.8% of people.
+Hinduism is overrepresented compared to the Australian Capital Territory average, comprising 13.3% of Bonner's population.

 Frequently Asked Questions - Diversity